How Alberta K to 12 education works to meet the individual needs of each student.

 Early Childhood Services (ECS) includes Kindergarten and educational programming for children as young as 2 years 8 months of age.

 Improving education outcomes and creating opportunities for First Nations, Métis and Inuit students in Alberta.

 General information on Francophone education, French immersion and French as a second language.

 Diploma exams, PATs and SLAs, and how teachers are involved in provincial assessments.

 We are delighted to launch our beta version of the new LearnAlberta.ca with the draft K-4 curriculum.

 Legislation and practices to ensure that schools are welcoming, caring, respectful and safe learning environments.

 Use myPass to order Alberta High School Transcripts and Diplomas, view Detailed Academic Reports (DARs) and more.

 Learn about the teaching profession and how to become a certificated teacher in Alberta.

-Programs of study includes information on what students learn and resources to support their learning.
+Find out more about what students learn in Alberta's K to 12 education system and get resources to support their learning.